KBismark/KBismark/README.md

 Hi👋 I am Bismark😎.
-I am a software engineer specializing in the field of web development and mobile app development.
+I'm a software engineer specializing in web and mobile app development with hands-on experience in building
-I have experience in creating Angular applications, React Applications, React Native and Expo apps.
-I have good amount of experience in creating Nodejs and Expressjs backend applications.
+Angular and React applications, as well as mobile apps using React Native and Expo.
+I also have experience in developing backend applications with Node.js and Express.js.
 [Reach me via mail📩](mailto:bismarkkwabenayamoah@gmail.com)

 [Check my github organization account for open sourced Angular begginer applications if you are new to Angular](https://github.com/jsgroundup)